eliamartani/eliamartani/README.md

 # My name is Eliamar

-I've doing some javascript stuff for a while.
+I've been doing some Javascript stuff for a while.